dotnet/AspNetCore.Docs/aspnetcore/security/cookie-sharing.md

 To configure ASP.NET Katana Cookie Authentication Middleware to share cookies with an ASP.NET Core app, follow the preceding instructions to configure the ASP.NET Core app to use a specific cookie name, app name, and to persist data protection keys to a well-known location.
 See [Configure ASP.NET Core Data Protection](xref:security/data-protection/configuration/overview) for more information on persisting data protection keys.

-Next, in the ASP.NET app, install the [`Microsoft.Owin.Security.Interop`](https://www.nuget.org/packages/Microsoft.Owin.Security.Interop/) package.
+In the ASP.NET app, install the [`Microsoft.Owin.Security.Interop`](https://www.nuget.org/packages/Microsoft.Owin.Security.Interop/) package.

 Finally, update the `UseCookieAuthentication` call in Startup.Auth.cs to configure an AspNetTicketDataFormat to match the ASP.NET Core app's settings: